EPCCed/archer2-gpu-hip/lectures/1-introduction/README.md

 4. **Parallelism:** can I replicate the basic unit above?

+---
-### Clock speed
+# Clock speed

-Processor clock speed determines the fundamental rate of processing instructions, and hence data.
+- Processor clock speed determines the fundamental rate of processing instructions, and hence data.

-Historically, increases in CPU performance have been related to increases in clock speed.
+- Historically, increases in CPU performance have been related to increases in clock speed.
 However, owing largely to power constraints, most modern processors have a clock speed of around 2-3 GHz.

-Without some unforeseen fundamental breakthrough, it is not expected that this fundamental speed will increase significantly in the future.
+- Without some unforeseen breakthrough, it is expected that this fundamental speed limit will continue to apply.

+---
-### Memory latency
+# Memory latency

-Memory latency is a serious concern.
-It may take O(100-1000) clock cycles, from a standing start, to retrieve a piece of data from memory to the processor (where it can be held and operated on in a register).
+- Memory latency is a serious concern.
+It may take O(100-1000) clock cycles, from a standing start, to retrieve a piece of data from memory to the processor
+(where it can be held and operated on in a register).

-CPUs mitigate this problem by having caches: memory that is "closer" to the processor, thereby reducing access time.
+- CPUs mitigate this problem by having caches: memory that is "closer" to the processor, thereby reducing access time.
 Many caches are hierarchical in nature: the closer the processor, the smaller the cache size in bytes, but the faster the access.
 These are typically referred to as Level 1, Level 2, Level 3, (L1, L2, L3) and so on.

+---
-#### Exercise (1 minute)
+# Exercise (1 minute)

 Try the command
 ```bash